Jbleezy/BO2-Reimagined/README.md

 * Enemies remaining audio and text displays when enemy players down instead of when enemy players bleed out
 * Last player alive audio only plays for the player who is alive instead of every player on the team
 * Audio plays when enemy players bleed out
-* Players do not get their weapons back on the next round if they bled out
 * Teams switch spawn points each round
 * Players respawn at initial spawn points